U.S. flag An official website of the United States government

 Influenza Vaccine, Intranasal (nasal spray)

-• Brand Names (for children): FluMist Quadrivalent
+• Brand Name: FluMist

-• What it's for: Protects against four different strains of influenza virus included in the vaccine; for children and adults ages 2 through 49 years of age.
+• What it's for: Protects against different strains of influenza virus included in the vaccine; for children and adults ages 2 through 49 years of age.

 • Common side effects may include: Runny or stuffy nose and cough.